f-nyx/afip-sdk-kotlin/README.md

 </dependency>
 ```

-Then you need to initialize a ServiceProvider that will give you access to supported services.
+Then you need to initialize a ServiceProvider that will give you access to the supported services.

 ```kotlin
 companion object {